MehdiKallel/PAIS-Lab/README.md

 ## Visualizing
-For visualizing the queues state, you can use this tool: "".
+For visualizing the queues state, you can use this tool: https://github.com/MehdiKallel/PAIS-Lab/tree/master/dashboard.
 Please make sure to adjust its mongodb env variable.
-                                                                                                                                                                                            132,0-1       Bot